 How to Write Your Podcast Outro (+ 3 Free Templates)

-In this post, we’ll cover some top tips for writing a successful podcast outro that leaves your listeners wanting to come back for more.
+In this post, we’ll cover some top tips for writing a script for your podcast outro that is worthwhile for your listeners and rounds out your episodes in a way that best suits you and your show.

 Summarise the Episode

-One of the best ways to keep your listeners engaged is to summarise the episode they just listened to.
+One of the best ways to keep your listeners engaged at the end of your podcast episodes is to summarise the episode they have just listened to.
 This only needs to be a sentence or two and doesn’t need to go on for more than a few seconds.

 Call-To-Action (CTA)